SilviaCeausu/SilviaCeausu.github.io/_pages/cv.md

 Talks
 ======
+* Jan.
+2026	  **Speaker** for the UCL Lunch Hour Lecture series, which showcase exceptional UCL research for everyone.
+The lecture are free and available to all.
+* 2021 - 2023 **Co-founder and co-host** of the CBER Lunchbox podcast, which explores the diversity of career paths and experiences in conservation science.
+* Dec.
+2021	  **Lead author** of study presented by co-author (due to COVID19) at the British Ecological Society annual meeting – Ecology Across Borders 2021
 * Dec.
 2020	  **Presenter** in a thematic session of the British Ecological Society annual meeting, Festival of Ecology, online conference due to COVID19
 * Oct.
 2019 	**Presenter, session co-host and volunteer in the organisation team** at the 10th Ecosystem Services Partnership World Conference, Hannover, Germany
 * May 2019 	  **Invited speaker** of the Socio-ecosystems seminar at National Research Institute of Science and Technology for Environment and Agriculture (Irstea) - Grenoble